kashvo/drishti-identity-trust/README.md

 PSG College of Technology, B.Tech Information Technology

-*Built for the PSB Hackathon Series 2026 — Cybersecurity & Fraud Domain* *Guided by the Department of Financial Services, Ministry of Finance, Government of India*
+Built for the PSB Hackathon Series 2026 — Cybersecurity and Fraud Domain

+Guided by the Department of Financial Services, Ministry of Finance, Government of India